Skip to main content

 Authentically Ottawa

-If you like to live like the locals do, a trip to Ottawa will likely involve sourcing out local ingredients and foods at the ByWard MarketExternal Link Title.
-For nearly two centuries, farmers and craft merchants have taken to the market to share the fruits (literal and metaphorical) of their labor.
-Grab food from some of the over 260 stands, pack your picnic basket, and then head to Parliament Hill for a fully Canadian experience.
+If you like to live like the locals do, a trip to Ottawa will probably include sourcing local ingredients and foods at the ByWard MarketExternal Link Title.
+For nearly two centuries, farmers and craft merchants have taken to the market to share the fruits (literal and metaphorical) of their labour.
+Snap up food from some of the over-260 stands, pack your picnic basket, and then head to Parliament Hill for a fully Canadian experience.

-More than 60 different street vendors and food trucksExternal Link Title also make a great picnic option, from pancakes at Flapjack's Pancake ShackExternal Link Title to lobster rolls from Ad Mare SeafoodExternal Link Title.
+More than 60 different street vendors and food trucksExternal Link Title also make a great picnic option, from fresh and flavorful tacos at Ay Dios Mio TacosExternal Link Title to Ottawa's first Wagyu burger at Smash DaddyExternal Link Title.

-In addition to all the wonderful foods from local producers, the Ottawa region is home to several award-winning wineries.
-Domaine PerraultExternal Link Title is a family-owned vineyard and winery only 20 minutes from downtown with 10 different kinds of wine that you can sample.
-If you like fruit wines, made from apples, blueberries or cranberries, Blue Gypsy WinesExternal Link Title is a great local option.
+In addition to all the wonderful foods from local producers, the Ottawa region is home to several award-winning vineyards.
+Domaine PerraultExternal Link Title is a family-owned vineyard only 20 minutes from downtown with 10 different varieties of wine that you can sample.
 Or, head south to the Jabulani Vineyard & WineryExternal Link Title for a selection of more than 15 wines in a picturesque setting.

 You can't leave Ottawa without spoiling yourself with a BeaverTailExternal Link Title.
-These sweet snacks are a uniquely Canadian tradition: whole wheat pastry shaped like a beaver tail and served warm with the topping of your choice, from cinnamon to powdered sugar to Nutella and bananas.
+And don't worry, that's definitely not what it sounds like!
+These sweet snacks are a uniquely Canadian tradition: fried pastry shaped like a beaver tail served warm with the topping of your choice, from cinnamon to powdered sugar to Nutella and bananas.
 You can enjoy a Beavertail year-round at the ByWard Market.

 Le Cordon Bleu